victorklijmeij/nod-red-angular-http/README.md

 ## Prerequisites

 Node-red installed

 See http://nodered.org/docs/getting-started/

 With nodes, http, http response and template

 ## Install

-Open the flow and copy to clipboad
+Open the flow and copy to clipboard

-Browse to http://<node-red ip>:<port> and select import --> clipboard
+Browse to http://node-red-ip:port and select import --> clipboard

 Past the content and save (OK)

 Verify and deploy your angular flow